tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 X> Create a similar template for the *Add Category* template, located at `rango/add_category.html`.

 ###The Registration Template
 Finally, let's tweak the registration template.
-Open the `templates/registration/registration_form.html` template.
+Open the registration form template, located at `templates/registration/registration_form.html`.
 Once you have the file open, we can update the markup inside the `body_block` as follows.
 Make sure you keep the existing jumbotron you added earlier as part of an exercise!

 {lang="python",linenos=off}
 	<div class="container">